This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - If you are not eating the fruit right away, choose a firmer fruit and allow it to ripen until you are ready to eat it.

-Pomegranates and persimmons should taking their healthy, delicious place in your fall palate of seasonal foods.
+Pomegranates and persimmons definitely deserve a delicious place in your fall palate of seasonal foods.
 I hope you enjoy this salad that highlights the best of both of them.

 - 3 fuyu persimmons, peeled and chopped (1/4 to 1/2 inch pieces)